z3-plus-plus/z3-plus-plus.github.io/index.md

 ## Overview

 Z3++ is a derived SMT solver based on [Z3](https://github.com/Z3Prover/z3).
-It participates in the SMT-COMP 2022, and supports the following logics:
+It participates in the SMT-COMP 2022, and significantly improves Z3 on the following logics:

 QF_IDL, QF_LIA, QF_BV, QF_NIA and QF_NRA